danilo-archive/bloodtest-diary/server/lib/email/README.md

 The email sends an email **for each** test corresponding to a *testID* in the *testIDs* parameter.
 Depending on the `emailGeneratorFunction` function, a different email will be sent.
-#### `getEmailInfo`
-This is the core of the email generation.
-It fetches the information from the database.
-It will return null if any of the database queries either fail or return an empty set.

 ### email-generator.js`